The Glass: That Invisible Filter Between You and the World

 Conversely, looking from the outside in is a much more unsettling experience.
 It is as if a part of you is observing your own mystery.
 What is in that room?
 Is it dark?
 Is it warm?
 This is often an invitation to introspection, a reminder that your inner richness deserves your attention.

 I occasionally see windows that look out onto impossible landscapes.
 You open the shutters in broad daylight only to find a starry night where a massive moon shines.
-If this happens to you, I encourage you to reflect on Dreaming of Stars: Meaning and Interpretation, as the window frame here serves to highlight a need for spiritual clarity during your moments of darkness.
+If this happens to you, I encourage you to reflect on stars, as the window frame here serves to highlight a need for spiritual clarity during your moments of darkness.

 ---